-After egg retrieval, you will be issued with medication (progesterone) that will support development of the endometrium (lining of the uterus) in preparation for embryo transfer.
+After egg retrieval, you will be issued with medication/s (usually just progesterone) that will support the development of the endometrium (lining of the uterus) in preparation for embryo transfer.

-The sperm sample is washed and concentrated, then added to the eggs a few hours after retrieval.
+The sperm sample is prepared by being washed and concentrated and all the dead sperm and debris is removed, then added to the eggs a few hours after retrieval.
 The eggs are examined the next day for signs of fertilisation.
-We expect about 60% to 70% of the eggs to fertilise if the sperm sample looks normal.
+We expect about 60% to 70% of the eggs to fertilise if the sperm sample looks and prepares normally.